deependra-eng/Heart_Disease_Prediction/README.md

 >>There are no class imbalancing in Target variable.
 >>50% of the people coming from age between 47 and 61.

-Data Modeling: We have built different Predictive models like Logistic regression(Accuracy = 0.80), Support Vector Classifier(Accuracy = 0.65), GaussianNB(Accuracy = 0.81), Decision Tree Classifier(Accuracy = 0.68).Both model Logictic anf GaussianNB have almost same accuracy.
+Model Building: We have built different Predictive models like Logistic regression(Accuracy = 0.80), Support Vector Classifier(Accuracy = 0.65), GaussianNB(Accuracy = 0.81), Decision Tree Classifier(Accuracy = 0.68).Both model Logictic anf GaussianNB have almost same accuracy.

 Model Selection : We are going ahead with Logistic regression model, beacuse its better choice due to its similar accuracy and simpler, more interpretable nature.